hystrath/hystrath.github.io/tutos/dev/hy2foam/sod.md

 #### 1.2 Case conditions

-A one-dimensional subsonic Sod tube of length `L` = 10 m is considered with initial conditions for the left (L) and right (R) states chosen to match the normalised values presented in the following Table.
+A one-dimensional subsonic Sod tube of length <i>L</i> = 10 m is considered with initial conditions for the left (L) and right (R) states chosen to match the normalised values presented in the following Table.
 These conditions should yield from left to right an expansion wave (E), a contact discontinuity (C) and a shock wave (S).

 | **State** | **Normalised density** | **Normalised pressure** | **Mach number** |
 |---|:---:|:---:|:---:|
 | Left (L) | 1 | 1 | 0 |
 | Right (R) | 0.125 | 0.1 | 0 |

-The diaphragm located in the middle of the tube breaks at `t` = 0 s.
+The diaphragm located in the middle of the tube breaks at <i>t</i> = 0 s.

 #### 1.3 Thermo-chemical and transport models